mefengl/what-i-read/README.md

 https://www.talkhouse.com/lou-reed-of-the-velvet-underground-talks-kanye-wests-yeezus , rarely, there is one article that really tells the music from a feeling perspective, and it fits so well

 https://adamwathan.me/journal/2020/12/29/2020-year-in-review , what a year, it’s the miracle year for tailwindcss

+06

+https://seths.blog/2024/09/feeding-the-algorithm , yes, there are algorithms, and there is your own algorithm